 As an F-1 student, you must file U.S. tax forms to the Internal Revenue Service (IRS) each spring, even if you have no U.S. income.
-The Tax Assistance Program at Notre Dame can assist with filing your tax documents, students can also email email@example.com for an access code to Sprintax, an online tax preparation service.
+In addition to the Tax Assistance Program at Notre Dame, which can assist with filing your tax documents, students can also email email@example.com for an access code to Sprintax, an online tax preparation service.

 USCIS also provides answers to frequently asked questions on their site.